iamsainikhil/weather-react/README.md

 In the project directory, you can run:

+`vercel dev`

+Runs the app in the local development mode (`npm run start`) while serving serverless functions defined in the `/api` folder.
+Open `[http://localhost:3000](http://localhost:3000/)` to view it in the browser.
+The page will reload if you make edits.
+You will also see any lint errors in the console.

+For more information, check the Vercel docs [**here**](https://vercel.com/docs/cli/dev)

 `npm run start`

-Runs the app in the development mode.Open `[http://localhost:3000](http://localhost:3000/)` to view it in the browser.
+Runs the app in the development mode.
+Open `[http://localhost:3000](http://localhost:3000/)` to view it in the browser.
 The page will reload if you make edits.
 You will also see any lint errors in the console.

 `npm test`